make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `legacy_type`

-The `legacy_type` is a transitional link back to the device specific type enumeration that is used in the old device discovery and creation process.
-This allows a gradual transition to the new way of handling devices.
-It is required only for devices that exist before the completion of migratation to generic device classes.
-It is recommended that any addition of new devices is deferred until the migration is complete, as during the transition period it will be neccesary to add both old device specific classes and device configuration files for any new devices.
+// Optional, deprecated. //

+The `legacy_type` is a transitional link back to an old name the device was known by.
+It is used in the migration process to migrate old configs to the latest config which uses the config filename as the identifier for the device.
+New devices should not define this.

 ### `primary_entity`